-Scenario 3 balances the operating, maintenance and capital renewal and upgrade/new expenditure projections identified in Scenario 2 with the available funds in the Long-term Financial Plan (LTFP) and discusses the likely service implications and risks.
+Scenario 3 balances the operating, maintenance and capital renewal and upgrade/new expenditure projections identified in Scenario 2 with the available funds in the Long-term Financial Plan (LTFP) and highlights the likely service implications and risks.
+This latest version of the plan has the service level trade-offs included in the actual forecasts for the council.